Awannaphasch2016/TODO-Manager/README.md

 ## DEFINTION
 * This repo manage todo using version control provided by git.
 * TODO-MANAGER REPO manage todo list systematically and follow software engineering principle see BEST PRACTICES for more detail
+* labeling style follows "Garan - a shared knowledge repo."

 ## REQUIREMENTS
 * note:
     * list of requirements is not exhausive

 ### USER REQUIREMENTS
 * a bullet point (todo action) is inserted only if user plan to remove it in the near or distance future
+* managing todo list in TODO MANGER allows user to "pause" and "resume" on the exact "action" I was taking.
+* TODO MANGER of a project manager should be able to track works of his/her employees.
+    * note:
+        * this is still a work in progress i don't know if there exist a way to enfore privacy or scope. (to limit visibility of todo list to a certain group)
+    * project manager update todo list to TODO MANAGER arange based on project (separated by folders)
+    * an employee can send pull requests to project which he/she is responsible for.
+    * project manager approve/resolve pull request.

 ### SYSTEM REQUIREMENTS
 * children bullet points must describe a parent bullet point which their belong to
 * bullet point of the same hierarchy level is equally important in priority.